ahandsomeChineseboy/inet/tutorials/queueing/doc/Queue.rst

 The :ned:`PacketQueue` module stores a configurable number of packets.

-In this step, packets are produced periodically (randomly) by an active packet source (:ned:`ActivePacketSource`).
-The packets are collected periodically (randomly) by an active packet sink (:ned:`ActivePacketSink`).
+In the following example network, packets are produced at random intervals by an active packet source (:ned:`ActivePacketSource`).
+The packets are collected at random intervals by an active packet sink (:ned:`ActivePacketSink`).
 The source and the sink is connected by a FIFO queue (:ned:`PacketQueue`) where packets are stored temporarily.